 Provide the input values if any and click Finish.
 Now when you want to bind data to your table grid control you need to add the connector from Studio Console > Connectors.
 Under Data > Bind Data, select Connector and select the respective connector name and then select the columns you want to display.
 You can transform the connector response or apply conditional formatting as required.

 Display 10 records

-Now here consider an example where we want to find the author permission from the table but want to display only the first 10 records.
+Now here consider an example where we want to find the author’s permission from the table but want to display only the first 10 records.
 So we would now need to add pagination by making use of the LIMIT clause to limit the number of rows returned.
-Now in another scenario if you want to provide a dynamic input as to the number of rows you can assign the value accepted from the form and send it as a variable to the query.
+Now in another scenario, if you want to provide a dynamic input as to the number of rows you can assign the value accepted from the form and send it as a variable to the query.

-For example on the form you can add a dropdown control which gives the user the option to select the number of records to display.
+For example, on the form you can add a dropdown control which gives the user the option to select the number of records to display.
 Pass this value to the connector at runtime.
-In this example below the limitrows variable is a dynamic variable and we are passing the value using the Keywords.
+In the example below the limitrows variable is a dynamic variable and we are passing the value using the Keywords.
 Here we have specified numberofrecordstodisplay which is the dropdown control.
 So the value selected would be set for the Limit clause of the Query.

 In this example form, to bind the fetched data to the Tablegrid control, select the Connector from the list of connectors available.
 You can see in the Custom Formula the BINDAPI formula which you can customize further if you want to format how your data would be displayed in the TableGrid.

 Now whenever you run the app, you can enter the initials in the text control and the table grid would display only those rows from the table that match the condition given.